 - 1. Ysgol Gymraeg, Brynmawr New primary school - 2.
-Lower Plateau Six Bells Colliery Site New primary school - 8.54 The Policy allocates land required by the Education Department for the provision of two new primary schools:
+Lower Plateau Six Bells Colliery Site New primary school - 8.54 The Policy allocates land required by the Education Department for the provision of two new primary schools: - Ysgol Gymraeg, Brynmawr; and - The Lower Plateau of the Six Bells Colliery Site. - 8.55 Planning permission for a replacement Welsh medium primary school for Ysgol Gymraeg, Brynmawr was secured in September 2008 on land north of Rising Sun Industrial Estate, Nantyglo.
+The school will provide educational facilities for 330 primary school children.

-- Ysgol Gymraeg, Brynmawr; and - The Lower Plateau of the Six Bells Colliery Site. - 8.55 Planning permission for a replacement Welsh medium primary school for Ysgol Gymraeg Brynmawr was secured in September 2008 on land north of Rising Sun Industrial Estate, Nantyglo.
-The school will provide educational facilities for 330 primary school children. - 8.56 The lower plateau of the Six Bells Colliery Site has been identified for a new primary school, as part of the redevelopment of the whole of the Six Bells Colliery Site.
-The new school is likely to be developed in 2014. - 8.57 There will also be a need to address school provision in catchment areas where there is little or no existing capacity to accommodate the additional demand likely to arise from housing development.
-Where necessary, in such circumstance, financial contributions will be sought from developers towards the provision of new educational facilities, in accordance with DM4 Infrastructure Provision.
+8.56 The lower plateau of the Six Bells Colliery Site has been identified for a new primary school, as part of the redevelopment of the whole of the Six Bells Colliery Site.
+The new school is likely to be developed in the 3rd phase of the Plan (2016-2021).

+8.57 There will also be a need to address school provision in catchment areas where there is little or no existing capacity to accommodate the additional demand likely to arise from housing development.
+Where necessary, in such circumstance, financial contributions will be sought from developers towards the provision of new educational facilities, in accordance with DM3 Infrastructure Provision.

+Relevant Objectives, Strategic Policies and Development Management Policies

-- Objectives: 5, 6, 10 and 13
+• Objectives: 5, 6, 10 and 13

-- Strategic Policies: SP7, SP8 and SP10
+Strategic Policies: SP7, SP8 and SP10

-- Development Management Policies: DM1, DM2, DM3 and DM15
+Development Management Policies: DM1, DM2 and DM14